barackd222/barackd222.github.io/handsonlabs.md

 Instead of running your Docker containers on your laptop, this time you will login to the Oracle Container Cloud Service (OCCS) and create a stack definition for the MedRec API (web and mongodb tier) as per the following instructions.

-Note: It is assumed you have already created the OCCS Service using your trial account details.
+Note: It is assumed you have access to Oracle Container Cloud Service e.g. using your trial account.

 - [Run and test the Node API and Mongo Stack on the Oracle Container Cloud Service](./assets/handsonlabs/createtheoccsstack.md)